bdnorris/DES-340/lectures/lecture10-selectors.md

 This would select any `<a>` tag that had a class set.
 Even if the class attribute was empty.
 There are more practical examples, but, they would involve HTML we've not covered yet.

-## Psuedo classes
+## Pseudo classes

 ### Link States

-Anchor links get to use some special selectors called "Psuedo Classes."
+Anchor links get to use some special selectors called "Pseudo Classes."
 Because your browser keeps track of your history, every URL has a state, it's either not visited, visited, or active (being pressed).
 You can style these states like so...

 ```css
 a {